SummerEncoders/union-credit-memes/README.md

 # UNION CREDIT MEMES

-A serie of fun and engaging memes that educates Web3 newcomers about credit sponsored by  [Union](https://union.finance) at the [Future of Blockchain University Hackathon](https://www.encode.club/university-hackathon)\
+A serie of fun and engaging memes that educates Web3 newcomers about credit sponsored by  [Union](https://union.finance) at the [Future of Blockchain University Hackathon](https://www.encode.club/university-hackathon) by [Encode Club](https://encode.club).\
 Union Finance - No code challenge prize pool winner 🏊‍♂️🏆

 Find a [presentation here in the repo](https://github.com/SummerEncoders/union-credit-memes/blob/master/union-credit-memes.pdf)